 For a small country, Costa Rica experiences a surprising range of climatic conditions.
 Low temperatures affect the highlands, the cloud forest is cool with clouds of mist, the Central Valley is blessed with year-round spring-like conditions whilst the coastal regions are hot and steamy throughout the year.
-The dry season from December to April is generally the best time to visit with far less rain throughout the Central Valley region.
+The dry season from mid-November to April is generally the best time to visit with far less rain throughout the Central Valley region.

 The weather chart shows the average daily min and max temperatures in Celsuis and the average monthly precipitation.